dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

         pass
 ```

-We primarily care about the performance impact of the material tracking operations, because they happen very frequently and do writes to the database.
+We primarily care about the performance impact of the material tracking operations, because they happen very frequently and perform writes on the database.

 <!-- structure:
 - Complex manufacturing scenario: wafer fab